jbuen17/balsam_assessment/README.md

 # reporting

-You may view the eecution report using the command below:
+You may view the execution report using the command below:

     npx playwright show-report